 The Price Return Index (PRI), which acted as the benchmark for mutual fund schemes, captured only the capital appreciation aspect of index constituents.
 It ignored the dividend payment component of mutual fund schemes.

 Total Return Index (TRI) has been introduced to make things transparent and credible.
 It includes both the capital gains and dividend component to determine returns.

 For an identical basket of securities, the return of a total return index will always be higher than that of the price return index.
 It will be so due to the additional payouts by way of dividends.

 Thus, sticking only to the price return index might overstate the extent by which the mutual fund scheme outperformed the benchmark.
 This is going to be misleading.

-Additionally, the fund houses have been receiving lot of subscription owing to news of schemes outperforming the benchmark.
+Additionally, the fund houses have been receiving a lot of subscription owing to news of schemes outperforming the benchmark.
 SEBI’s move at this time seems relevant to prevent the investors from having a wrong impression.

 Effect on Mutual Fund Investors

-Using Total Return Index (TRI) in place of Price Return Index (PRI) can affect the future investment strategies of the investors.
+Using the Total Return Index (TRI) in place of Price Return Index (PRI) can affect the future investment strategies of the investors.
 Especially as regards moving from active investing to passive investing.

-Historically, large number of actively managed mutual funds have outperformed the benchmark indices over the long term.
+Historically, a large number of actively managed mutual funds have outperformed the benchmark indices over the long term.
 But as their asset under management grew, the degree of excess return or alpha started shrinking.